ConsenSysMesh/Stow-Smart-Contracts/CONTRIBUTING.md

 *IMPORTANT* Please pay attention to the maintainer's feedback, since its a necessary step to keep up with the standards Linnia-Smart-Contracts attains to.

+### Linting

+Formatting code is done using the following command:
+`npx prettier --single-quote  --write --trailing-comma`

+We use eslint.
+Please run `npm run lint:sol` and `npm run lint:tests` before sumbitting your PR.

 ## All set!

 If you have any questions feel free to post them to github.com/Consensys/Linnia-Smart-Contracts/issues.